Year of tha Boomerang

 "Year of tha Boomerang" is a song by American rock band Rage Against the Machine.
-It originally appeared in the film and on the soundtrack of Higher Learning in 1994 and was eventually included on their second album Evil Empire (1996).
+It originally appeared in the film and on the soundtrack of Higher Learning in 1994 and was eventually included on their second studio album, Evil Empire (1996).
 On the back of the soundtrack, the song is called "Year of the Boomerang".
 Although the track was released as a promotional radio CD single, it was never given a domestic release.

-"Year of the Boomerang" made its live debut at Cal State Dominguez Hills in Carson, CA on April 29, 1994.
+"Year of the Boomerang" made its live debut at Cal State Dominguez Hills in Carson, California on April 29, 1994.

 Spelling

-The track was re-recorded and included on their second album, Evil Empire in 1996.
+The track was re-recorded and included on their second studio album, Evil Empire in 1996.
 The spelling of the track was then altered to "Year of tha Boomerang".
-The spelling of "tha" in the title is a representation of the common hip-hop pronunciation of the definite article "the".
 The same spelling is used in the Evil Empire liner notes and lyrics to every song for nearly every instance of the word.

 The Higher Learning and album versions are slightly different.
-While the original version has a more prominent bass and hip hop feel, the Evil Empire version's guitars are mixed significantly heavier.
+While the original version has a more prominent bass and hip-hop feel, the Evil Empire version's guitars are mixed significantly heavier.

-Lyrical themes and references

-The title "Year of tha Boomerang" is a reference to Sartre's quotation "it is the moment of the boomerang", referring to anti-colonial violence in the preface to Frantz Fanon's The Wretched of the Earth.

-The lyrics appear to be about minority representation and equality, as they contain several references to struggles against racism, sexism, and colonialism.
-These include the lines;